gouhaha/Whisper-App/README.md

 # WhisperApp v2.1 – Whisper Transcriber

-WhisperApp is a Windows desktop app that uses [OpenAI Whisper](https://github.com/openai/whisper) and `ffmpeg` to turn audio or video files into text (and optionally `.srt` subtitle files).
+WhisperApp is a FREE Windows desktop app that uses [OpenAI Whisper](https://github.com/openai/whisper) and `ffmpeg` to turn audio or video files into text (and optionally `.srt` subtitle files).
 It runs locally on your machine and can automatically use your GPU if CUDA is available.

 ---